Digital Marketing is becoming complicated but essential. Wouldn’t you agree?

 Best Practices for Content Marketing Personas an Essential Element of your Digital Marketing Toolkit

 Before creating any piece of content, we must first identify and profile our audience, and the people who we intend to reach with our content.
-But how do your create them?
+But how do you create them?

 Look through your contacts database to uncover trends about how certain leads or customers find and consume your content

-Use form fields that capture important persona information.
+Use form fields that capture important personal information.